-- You qualify for Public Service Loan Forgiveness (PSLF) program.
-Income-driven repayment plans are a requirement for PSLF, which forgives remaining student loan balances for workers in public service jobs after 10 years.
+- You qualify for the Public Service Loan Forgiveness (PSLF) program: Income-driven repayment plans are a requirement for PSLF, which forgives remaining student loan balances for workers in public service jobs after 10 years.

 Think carefully about your situation and your goals before deciding to get on an income-driven repayment plan or any other type of repayment plan for your student loans.